cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 <img src="assets/adoption-curve.jpg" width=600px />
 <br/>
 <figcaption align="center" padding="50px">
 <em>A diagram to indicate a common growth pattern for platform adoption.
 This showcases the often slow start driven mainly by platform builders.
-Once platforms provides enough value to users, growth becomes more pulled by the users causing a steeper adoption curve.</em>
+Once platforms provide enough value to users, growth becomes more pulled by the users causing a steeper adoption curve.</em>
 </figcaption>
 </figure>
 </br>